hopsoft/legion/README.md

 Legion::Supervisors wrap a Legion::Object and provide helper methods for managing a cluster of remote objects.
 For example, starting a cluster & shutting one down.

-The supervisor also properly identifies Legion::Objects available to perform work.
+The supervisor also delegates method calls to the cluster.

 ![Legion::Object](https://raw.github.com/hopsoft/legion/master/doc/supervisor.png)